Follow these tips and tricks to run a successful team leaderboard challenge.

 Once you've decided this minimum (we suggest 3-4 as a minimum) make sure to include this in your initial communications, along with the detail on how you'll handle a team that does not meet the minimum requirement.
 It's very important to set the precedent in the initial communications.

-For example: Should your team have less than the minimum of 3 users by X date we will delete your team and move all members to the individual participant team.
+For example: Should your team have less than the minimum of 3 users by X date we will delete your team and move all members to the general participant team.

 How to handle non-syncing users